arwisyah/Collaborative_Filtering_Tutorial/README.md

 This tutorial implements a Collaborative Filtering Recommendation System using the Cancer Cell Line Encyclopedia (CCLE) dataset.
 The system aims to predict the sensitivity of cancer cell lines to specific drugs using collaborative filtering techniques.

-- **Purpose**:
-  - This project was created for the Advance Computing and Big Data Final Exam.

 ## Project Overview

 - **Objective**: Predicting the sensitivity (rating) of cancer cell lines (user) to anticancer drugs (item) using collaborative filtering.